muratk3n/thirdwave/en/README.md

 "@fuelcellsworks

-Groupe Renault & @PlugPowerIncPower Join Forces in #Hydrogen-50-50 joint-venture (JV) based in France by end of 1st half of 2021, targeting over 30% share of the f#uelcell-powered light commercial vehicle (LCV) market in \#Europe"
+Groupe Renault & @PlugPowerIncPower Join Forces in \#Hydrogen-50-50 joint-venture (JV) based in France by end of 1st half of 2021, targeting over 30% share of the \#fuelcell-powered light commercial vehicle (LCV) market in \#Europe"

 [Link](http://bit.ly/2T9Vb7b )